Robert-van-Engelen/tinylisp/README.md

 throws error `n`, where `n` is a nonzero integer.

-## Spoiler alert!
+## There is more: two sequels to tinylisp

-In "[Lisp in 1k lines of C, explained](https://github.com/Robert-van-Engelen/lisp)" I introduce another small Lisp interpreter.
-It shares many similarities with tinylisp, but has over 40 built-in Lisp primitives, strings, macros, exceptions, execution tracing, file loading, a mark-sweep/compacting garbage collector and REPL.
+In addition to tinylisp, I've written two other small classic Lisp implementations that share similarities with tinylisp, but expanded to include over 40 built-in Lisp primitives, strings, macros, exceptions, execution tracing, file loading, and a REPL:

+- [Lisp in 1k lines of C with garbage collector, explained](https://github.com/Robert-van-Engelen/lisp) uses mark-sweep/compacting garbage collection.
+Unlike tinylisp however, a separate pool of free cons pair cells is used to construct lists.
+The garbage collector frees up space in the pool using mark-sweep.
+Space is freed up in the atom/string heap by compacting the heap after mark-sweep using pointer reversal.

+- [Lisp in 1k lines of C with Cheney's copying garbage collector, explained](https://github.com/Robert-van-Engelen/lisp-cheney) uses Cheney's copying garbage collector.
+Like tinylisp, a stack is used to efficiently construct lists, i.e. by pushing two cells at a time on the stack to allocate cons pairs.
+Heap allocation simply pushes atom/string space up from the bottom of the heap (towards the stack).
+The garbage collector frees up stack and heap space by copying the active cons pair cells, atoms and strings to a new stack/heap.